GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/server-response-time/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: Reduce server response times (TTFB)
+title: Reduce server response times
 description: |
-  Learn about the time-to-first-byte audit.
+  Learn about the server-response-time audit.
 date: 2019-05-02
-updated: 2019-10-04
+updated: 2023-05-30
 ---

-The Opportunities section of your Lighthouse report reports Time to First Byte, the time that it takes for a user's browser to receive the first byte of page content:
+The Opportunities section of your Lighthouse report reports Server Response Time, the time that it takes for a user's browser to receive the first byte of page content:

 <figure>
-  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/V0P3MeqXSwGIL7fJbBRj.png", alt="A screenshot of the Lighthouse Server response times are low (TTFB) audit", width="800", height="95" %}
+  {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/Nc4yOYetwgmU6y6Ovcrx.png", alt="A screenshot of the Lighthouse Server response times are low audit", width="800", height="118" %}
 </figure>

 ## Slow server response times affect performance